JModi16/Compound-Interest-Calculator/README.md

 ## **Credits**

 1. Code Institute - It was a great pleasure to learn HTML, CSS, JavaScript  Participating in the course allows me to develop my frontend and JavaScript development skills.
-I particularly enjoyed the Love Maths tutorial which inspired me to take on this project.
-Manuel Perez Romero from Bristol City College for his support and lecturing.
+I particularly enjoyed the Love Maths tutorial which inspired me to take on this project, due to my passion with data and numbers.
+[CodeInstitute Love Maths](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+5/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70)

+2. Manuel Perez Romero from Bristol City College for his support and lecturing.

-2. Gareth McGirr - my mentor, was helpful and provided me good ideas and solutions to progress with this project.
+4. Gareth McGirr - my mentor, was helpful and provided me good ideas and solutions to progress with this project.

-3. Slack community channels - Their support and advise was good.
+5. Slack community channels - Their support and advise was good.

-4. [Compound Interest Calculator site](https://www.thecalculatorsite.com/finance/calculators/compoundinterestcalculator.php) This is where I obtained some formulas from and understood their functions.
+6. [Compound Interest Calculator site](https://www.thecalculatorsite.com/finance/calculators/compoundinterestcalculator.php) This is where I obtained some formulas from and understood their functions.
 However, the site is structured differently, results displayed differently  and the html, css and javascript code is combined into one file.

-5. My personal online banks website to understand compounding and help generate this idea [Halifax](https://www.halifax.co.uk/creditcards/interest-calculator.html).
+7. My personal online banks website to understand compounding and help generate this idea [Halifax](https://www.halifax.co.uk/creditcards/interest-calculator.html).
 However, the site only provided online credit card interest and mortgage overpayment calculators not to calculate compounded interest over a period to include deposits and withdrawals.

-6. [Youtube](https://youtu.be/e2xS22rNUgU?si=BhDssacSb657l0n4) This help me understand formula and functions.
+8. [Youtube](https://youtu.be/e2xS22rNUgU?si=BhDssacSb657l0n4) This help me understand formula and functions.